 Asian Pacific Islander Youth Leadership Council (APIYLC) meets weekly to encourage leadership development, social awareness, and civic engagement among API youth.
 Program workshops focus on topics that are important to local youth, including racism, civic engagement, and mental health.

 Construction Sector Bridge (CSB), in partnership with CityBuild and other local nonprofits, offers a free job readiness training program for youth in San Francisco aged 17-21 who are interested in learning more about an exciting career in the construction industry doing trade work or administration.

-MYEEP (Mayor’s Youth Employment and Education Program) is a workforce development program that is a collaboration of neighborhood-based agencies who provide valuable, subsidized work experience to San Francisco youth of high school age who face significant barriers to employment.
+MYEEP (Mayor’s Youth Employment and Education Program) is a workforce development program that brings together multiple neighborhood-based agencies to provide valuable, subsidized work experience to San Francisco youth of high school age who face significant barriers to employment.